 - The right to inspect and review their education records within 45

 days of the day the college receives a request for access.

-Students should submit to the Office of Admissions and Records written
+Students should submit to the Office of the Registrar written

 requests that identify the record(s) they wish to inspect.
 The director